 The decision between headless and traditional Shopify ultimately depends on your specific business needs, technical capabilities, and growth objectives.
 Consider starting with a traditional setup and migrating to headless as your requirements become more complex, or choose headless from the start if you have clear customization needs and the resources to support it.

 At BKThemes, we believe that quality service is paramount.
 We understand that a successful website goes beyond aesthetic appeal; it requires strategic planning, robust functionality, and effective search engine optimization.
-Let us partner with you to create a website that not only looks great but also drives significant business growth.
+Let us partner with you to create a Shopify website that not only looks great but also drives significant business growth.